Searching for Europe’s Big 5

 Brown bear?
 Bison?
-Killer whale?
 Polar bear?
 Moose?
 Wolf?
 Lynx?
 Or something else should be considered as the 5 symbolic animal species of Europe, or Europe’s Big 5.
-Whatever the final 5 will be, they will have a big role to play: helping the protection of Europe’s wilderness and wildland!
+Whatever the final 5 will be, they will have a big role to play: helping the protection of Europe’s Wilderness!

 Species create emotions.
 Lion, Leopard, Elephant, Buffalo and Rhino are called Africa’s Big Five.
 They represent the greatest wild animal species of the continent, being the more impressing, big and fascinating ones.
 A Flemish TV show works now on determining Europe’s Big 5.

 Please also read: Critical review of state of nature in Europe leaked

 Chris Dusauchoit (host of Dieren in Nesten programme), and biologists Iwan Lewylle and Frederik Thoelen, travelled through Europe’s unspoiled nature to define which five wild animals are so powerful and fierce to deserve representing Europe’s Big 5.